 top of page

-Chris Shashkin has served as Secretary of the Captain Kidd Estates Civic Association and now serves as Board Member-at-Large of same.
-He has a background in office management, serving for over 3 decades as Department Administrator at Columbia University and is currently working for the Mattituck Park District.
+Chris Shashkin was elected President of the MLCA in June of 2024.
+Previously he served as Vice-President, and before that as Secretary, concentrating on MLCA social media platforms, as well as doing the layout for the quarterly newsletter.
+He has served as Secretary of the Captain Kidd Estates Civic Association and now serves as Board Member-at-Large of same.
+He has a background in office management, serving for over three decades as Department Administrator at Columbia University and is currently working for the Mattituck Park District.

 Originally hailing from Atlanta, GA, Aaron Bokros received a BA in Theatre from Wake Forest University.
 After working as a carpenter for several regional theaters in the Midwest, he settled in Houston TX to teach technical theatre to middle and high school students.
 Three years later saw a move to New York, where he was an adjunct faculty member and technical director at a university in New Jersey.